seanJosephFitzpatrick/CountDown/README.md

 # CountDown

 Create a program that solves the countdown numbers game using the Racket functional programming language.
-For more information on the countdown numbers game works please see the [Countdown](https://github.com/seanJosephFitzpatrick/CountDown/wiki/2.-Countdown) section of this Wiki.
+For more information on how the countdown numbers game works please see the [Countdown](https://github.com/seanJosephFitzpatrick/CountDown/wiki/2.-Countdown) section of this Wiki.
 For more information on Racket please see [Racket](https://github.com/seanJosephFitzpatrick/CountDown/wiki/3.-Racket) section of this Wiki.

 ## Getting Started